 First thing you need to do is to go to Microsoft’s site and initiate the download.
 Here is the link I used: https://www.microsoft.com/en-us/sql-server/sql-server-downloads

 That brings you to the screen below.
-Click the download now button under developer to get the right version.
+Click the download now button under developer to get the correct version.
 The Developer edition is the full blown Enterprise version, but can only use for development or testing and cannot be used for production workloads!

-This downloads a 5 meg installer file.
+This downloads a 4 meg installer file.
+Click to run it.